These pages are protected by

 Kuhn (Vienna, 1900 - 1967) identify lactoflavin

-(riboflavin, or vitamin B2) as the prosthetic group of Warburg and Walter
+(riboflavin, or vitamin B2) as the prosthetic group of

-Christian's yellow enzyme.
+Warburg and Walter Christian's yellow

 1935 Szent-Györgyi establishes the involvement